jarhart/rbcat/README.md

     [3, 4, :dup, :*, :swap, :dup, :*, :+]

-This program calculates the sum of the squares 3 and 4, leaving 25 on the top of the stack.
+This program calculates the sum of the squares of 3 and 4, leaving 25 on the top of the stack.